b3bytes/Calc/README.md

 Calc
 ====

-Calculator (Testing the git setup)
+Calculator.

+First repository to test the git/github setup.